johndavis23/Barebones-MVC/README.md

 Model classes will streamline data operations by making use of automatic prepared query generation.
 This has the added benefit of free sanitization, leaving just validation to the application developer.

-Instead here, for the example, we create an ad-hoc Model as so:
+Here, for the example, we create an ad-hoc Model:
 ```php
 	include_once("Classes/Model.php");